descala/initr/puppet/modules/bind/README.rst

   }

-node that apply this conf will have this 2 DNS zones:
+node that applies this conf will have 2 DNS zones:

 ::